Felly Bull

 'Nduja Pasta Mafalde

-I found this 'nduja pasta mafalde recipe on the Olive magazine website when searching for recipes using mafalde pasta.
+The original recipe is from the Olive magazine website when I was searching for recipes using mafalde pasta.
 I'd seen an advert in a food magazine for the pasta and really fancied trying it.

 Tip